AnTARES-UGent/simulation/README.md

 # Installation
 To install:
-(i) Clone or download this repository
+(i) Clone or download this repository,
-(ii) Move to the local repo folder on your device (iii) Run:
+(ii) Move to the local repo folder on your device, (iii) Run:
 ```
 pip install -e .